sherlock-audit/2022-08-sentiment-judging/53-H/1-report.md

             controller.canCall(target, (amt > 0), data);
 ```

-for example, if the controller is AaveEthController.sol
+for example, if the controller is AaveEthController.sol, the first four bytes of the function are precomputed.

 ```
     /// @notice depositETH(address,address,uint16) function signature